lortza/lortza.github.io/_posts/2019-01-27-favorite-code-course.md

 More SQL exercises

 ## Ruby
-All of the books are better for people who have moved out of the "total beginner" phase and into deeper understanding of Ruby.
+All of these books are better for people who have moved out of the total beginner phase and are seeking a deeper understanding of Ruby.

 ### _[Practical Object Oriented Design in Ruby]()_ -- a book by Sandi Metz
 I read this book after working in Ruby for a year.
 It was challenging at points, but overall I felt like it boosted my understanding of Ruby and object composition 100-fold.
 The content was very accessible to me and I recommend it to anyone who wants to get a better idea of how to write Ruby in an intentional way.

 ### _[Design Patterns in Ruby]()_ -- a book by Russ Olsen
 I came to this books after about 3 years of working in Ruby.
 I just started (and haven't finished) it yet, but yowza, so far so good.
-I've already picked up some new ideas on how to build cleaner apps.
+I've already picked up some new ideas on how to build cleaner apps. _(Shout out to Ariel V and Erica L for the recommendation)_

 ### _[Confident Ruby]()_ -- a book by Avdi Grimm
-Similar to the one above, I came to this books after about 3 years of working in Ruby, and I just started (haven't finished) reading it yet, but so far the ideas are really inspiring.
+Similar to the one above, I came to this books after about 3 years of working in Ruby, and I just started (haven't finished) reading it yet, but so far the ideas are really inspiring. _(Shout out to Leslie K for the recommendation)_